Cutting Accurate Stained Glass Pattern Pieces

 - Put aside the carbon paper and your stained glass pattern.

-On the tracing paper, go over all the lines – except the outside lines – with the fine black felt tip pen.
+On the tracing paper, go over all the lines – except the outside lines – with the fine pen.
 This will be used for assembling your panel when you’re ready.

 - For lead came:

-Do the same as above, only this time with the 1/16″ (2mm) thicker black felt tip pen.
+Do the same as above, only this time with the 1/16″ (2mm) thicker pen.
 This line represents the gap which the heart of the lead will fill later on.

 - Now move on to the thin card.
-You are going to cut the templates for the stained glass from this.
+You are going to cut the stained glass templates from this.
 Cut neatly around the edge of the whole design with regular scissors.

 - Luckily, the copper foil and lead shears are designed to cut the correct amount of card away from your pattern.
 Simply place them so that the line is in between the two outside blades.